“Women cry when they get in the front seat and say, ‘I cannot believe it’s taken my entire life to be able to travel without fear.’”

 Georgina McEncroe, the founder and CEO of Shebah, Australia’s first all-female ride-sharing company’s comments certainly hit a nerve with me.

 A few months ago, I landed back in Melbourne after a short business trip that was incredibly engaging but it was a jam-packed couple of days.
-The flight from Perth after a short delay wasn’t quick and a piece of my luggage was also lost, delaying my trip home.
-Then I faced a long wait at the taxi rank outside the airport so when I finally sat a cab, I was well and truly tired.
+The flight from Perth after a short delay wasn’t quick.
+A piece of my luggage was also lost, delaying my trip home.
+Then I faced a long wait at the taxi rank outside the airport.
+So, when I finally sat a cab, I was well and truly tired.

 What was to come was one of the most uncomfortable taxi rides I’ve experienced in my life